Pell Grants: Do You Have to Pay Them Back?

 If you are required to repay Pell Grant funds, you will receive notification from your school's financial aid office.
-You will have 45 days to repay the funds that you owe or to make arrangements with your school's financial aid office for a repayment plan.
+You will have 45 days to repay the funds that you owe to the U.S. Department of Education or to make arrangements with your school's financial aid office for repayment plans.
 You should respond quickly to any request to repay Pell Grant money.

 Are Pell Grants taxable?